enterspeedhq/enterspeed-docs/docs/reference/js/index-schema/indexMethod.md

 ### Field

-The `meta` property on a field is optional.
+The `metadata` property on a field is optional.

 Use it to add a description to the field.
-The description is exposed by the [Enterspeed Query MCP](/mcp-server/overview) to give AI agents meaningful context about what the field is used for
+The description is exposed by the [Enterspeed Query MCP](/mcp-server/overview) to give AI agents meaningful context about what the field is used for.

 _The max character length of the field description is 50 characters._